Buying real estate in Australia?

 Which neighborhoods have the lowest house prices in Australia as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Australia include Tregear and Lethbridge Park in Sydney's outer west, Elizabeth North and Elizabeth Downs in Adelaide's north, Woodridge and Kingston in Brisbane's Logan corridor, and Armadale in Perth's southeast.
+As of early 2026, the neighborhoods with the lowest house prices in Australia include Tregear, Lethbridge Park, and Blackett in Sydney's far west, Elizabeth North and Elizabeth Downs in Adelaide's north, Woodridge and Kingston near Brisbane, Armadale and Kwinana in Perth's south, and Melton and Broadmeadows on Melbourne's outer fringe.

 Which neighborhoods have the highest house prices in Australia as of 2026?